One More Chance (The Grace song): Background

 Various media outlets reported that The Grace would return in some time in April or July 2011, but due to the individual activities of Lina and Stephanie, only Dana and Sunday were scheduled for a comeback as a duo.

-The song garnered interested due to its use of lyrics like "Take out the rib bone of Adam, when it’s me that should have it taken out", and "Bridget Jones met her match, but what have I to lose against her?".
+The song garnered interest due to its use of lyrics like "Take out the rib bone of Adam, when it's me that should have it taken out", and "Bridget Jones met her match, but what have I to lose against her?".
 These were considered "unique" topics, and were mentioned in various news outlets.
 CSJH's official website posted a statement saying "the lyrics plainly tells the story of single girls in our times, revealing new charms of The Grace through the fresh tune and the secrets of girls in the lyrics that anyone would empathize with".

 Some of the lyrics were also deemed unsuitable for broadcast on MBC (specifically "I don't like soju because the shot glass is too small.
 It makes my face look big.
 Let's go with makgeolli (Korean rice wine) since the glass is big and it's my style"), but it passed SBS and KBS' regulations without any issues.
 The duo agreed to change the lyrics from soju to 'espresso' and makgeolli to 'latte' for their continued performances on MBC from then on.

 Live performance

-They first performed on KBS Music Bank as their debut/comeback stage on July 8, 2012, followed by performances on MBC Show!
+They first performed on KBS Music Bank as their debut/comeback stage on July 8, 2011, followed by performances on MBC Show!
 Music Core, SBS Inkigayo and on M!
 Countdown respectively.
-Dana & Sunday concluded their promotions on August 25, 2012 at MBC Show!
+Dana & Sunday concluded their promotions on August 27, 2011 at MBC Show!
 Music Core.